lifting-bits/mcsema/docs/CommonErrors.md

 # Common McSema Errors

+This document describes common errors and fixes to problems faced when running `mcsema-lift` and `mcsema-disass`.
+If you are facing problems when running the compiled bitcode then check out the [Debugging Tips](DebuggingTips.md) document.

 # Segfaults, segfaults everywhere!

 So, you've got a case of the segfaults.
 Lets try to diagnose the issue.